MariaLundgren/CO-OP-Game-Review/TESTING.md

 - I want to be able to register to join the community.
     - On the register page an anonymous user can register by adding a username, emailadress and password to get an account and become a registered user.

+#### Manual testing of Register

+- Trying to register without filling out the username field and a message appears to fill out this field.
+- Trying to register a username with less than 5 characters and a message appears that the username must match requested format.
+- Trying to register a username with more than 15 characters and the form wont let me fill in more than 15 characters.
+- Trying to register a username with a charachter that is not allowed and a message appears that the username must match requested format.
+- Trying to register without filling out the email field and a message appears to fill out this field.
+- Trying to register without filling out the password field and a message appears to fill out this field.
+- Trying to register a password with less than 5 characters and a message appears that the username must match requested format.
+- Trying to register a password with more than 15 characters and the form wont let me fill in more than 15 characters.
+- Trying to register a password with a charachter that is not allowed and a message appears that the username must match requested format.
+- Trying to register a user with a username that already exist in the db and flash message "Username already exist.
+Please choose another username." appears.
+- Trying to register with all the forms filled out correctlly and the user gets redirect to their profile page with the flash message "Registration Successful" showing, and the user gets added to the users collection in mongodb.

 ### Profile

 ### Edit Profile